01 What can I expect as a Fellow?

 What is the cost of the Future Leaders Program?

-Participants for the 2023 Cohort will be offered a full scholarship, therefore will incur no costs to partake.
-Any travel required will be covered by the program itself.
+Participants for the 2026 Cohort will be offered a full scholarship, therefore will incur no costs to partake.

 Why does my principal have to endorse my application?

-Ongoing support is critical to ensuring participants and schools gain the most from the Future Leaders Program.
-It is important that you apply with your principal’s support as the program contains an element of time release that your principal must agree too.
-Additionally, your principal will also need to provide consent and commit to supporting you to lead an Innovation Project in your school where you apply your learning whilst working towards your school’s priorities.
+Ongoing support is critical to ensuring participants and schools gain the most from the Queensland Future Leaders Program.
+It is important that you apply with your principal’s support as the program contains an element of time release that your principal must agree to.

 When does the program begin?

-The program runs for the duration of the academic year.
-During the first term, we will hold events virtually so that you can immerse yourself in the school year.
-We’ll come together throughout the year for our intensive workshop blocks, which will run as a mix of face-to-face, virtual and hybrid workshop days.
-There will also be live and self-directed online modules.
+The program runs from Term 3 2026-Term 2 2027.
+During teach term, we will hold events online so that you can immerse yourself in the school year.
+We’ll come together throughout the year for our intensive workshop blocks, which will run as online workshop days.
+There will also be some self-directed online learning, Peer Learning, and online 1:1 Leadership Coaching.

 Please email info@futureleadersprogram.org.au or give us a call at +61 3 8640 4500 if you’d like to gain a more in-depth understanding of the program journey and touchpoints.